Russia to miss world championships after IAAF ban extended

 Earlier on Monday, the World Anti-Doping Agency (WADA)revealed that historical data supplied by the country’s anti-doping authority contained “inconsistencies”, also putting Russia’s participation at the Tokyo Olympics under threat.

 “We are aware of the allegations of manipulation of the data and that an investigation is ongoing,” said Rune Andersen, head of the IAAF Task Force.

-“In the light of that TF recommended that RUSAF not be reinstated and the IAAF council unanimously agreed.”
+“In the light of that the task force recommended that RUSAF (the Russian athletics federation) not be reinstated and the IAAF council unanimously agreed.”

+Some Russians with no doping history, including high jumper Maria Lasitskene who is Russia’s only track and field athlete currently holding a world title, have been cleared to compete internationally as neutrals.

+However, the Russian flag cannot be flown nor the national anthem be played.

+“It does not remotely surprise me that the council unanimously endorsed the strongest recommendation we have probably had thus far that the Russian federation remain suspended.”

+“The responsibility of an international federation is to maintain where possible the level playing field in competition.”

-Russia’s athletics federation (RUSAF) was suspended in November 2015 after a report commissioned by WADA found evidence of widespread doping in the sport.
+RUSAF was suspended in November 2015 after a report commissioned by WADA found evidence of widespread doping in the sport.

-Russian authorities have denied the existence of a state-sponsored doping program in the country but have accepted that some senior officials were involved in providing banned substances to athletes, interfering with anti-doping procedures and covering up positive tests.
+Russian authorities have denied the existence of a state-sponsored doping programme in the country but have accepted that some senior officials were involved in providing banned substances to athletes, interfering with anti-doping procedures and covering up positive tests.

 Efforts to have the federation reinstated have been hindered by reports of mismanagement and doping violations.